darenc9/FitFuture/README.md

 NEXT_PUBLIC_OPENAI_KEY=
 ```
 #### Service Setup
-- `Amazon Cognito`: Setup Amazon Cogntio by creating a User Pool and adding the values to your `.env`
+- `Amazon Cognito`: Setup Amazon Cognito by creating a User Pool and adding the values to your `.env`
 - `MongoDB`: Sign up for an account, and create a new cluster and database.
 Plug the MongoDB URI to your `.env`
 - `Vercel`: Sign up for a Vercel account, connect to your project (can use Github).
 - `Humanloop`: Create a Humanloop account, add your OpenAI API to your account.
 Add the `HUMANLOOP_API_KEY` to your `.env`